John-Abbott-College/6A6-Notes/assignments/Assignment2.md

    - The swipe View is not supported on the windows platform.
 You must test this on a mobile device.

-   - To handler the swipe click you can do this in two different ways:
+   - To handle the swipe click, there exists two different ways:

    - **Way 1:** Adding new event handlers for the `Clicked` event of every Swipe Item.